learn-co-students/plotting-data-lab-demo-machine-learning/README.md

 ### Summary

-In this section, we saw how we use data visualisations to better understand the data.
+In this section, we saw how we use data visualizations to better understand the data.
 We do the following.
 Import plotly:

     import plotly